To lucid dream is to be in control of your dream state. It’s a powerful technique to expand awareness, and you can learn how to lucid dream tonight.

 Next, control your environment.
 Make clouds appear.
 Get trees to grow.

 If you aren’t familiar with mantras, then we suggest “Om Kshraum Naraismhaya Namaha.”
 The Mantra for removing roadblocks.
-Literal translation: “I salute AND manifest energy that destroys the seemingly indestructible.”
 You can find downloadable copies of this Mantra on YouTube.

-When your friends ask lucid dreaming, now you know the answer, it’s being present and controlling your dreams.
+When your friend asks, what is lucid dreaming?
+Now you know the answer; it’s being present and controlling your dreams.

 This practice has some exciting benefits.
 When you use the method, you train your awareness to be more observant.
 This ability will “spill” over into your waking consciousness.
 By placing your goals in your mind just before you go to sleep, you exercise your intention.
 It results in a general memory improvement.
 You will replace negative self-talk with positive.
 Learn how to lucid dream tonight and will reap benefits tomorrow.